 In practical application though, oral castor oil actually seems to work better than literal topical PGE2.

-In the past, I would microneedle my scalp with the Derminator (a microneedling device) set at 1.5 mm and then apply straight PGE2 to my scalp afterwards.
+In the past, I would microneedle my scalp at 1.5 mm depth and then apply straight PGE2 to my scalp afterwards.

 In theory, this seems like a great idea to tip the scales in the body to a more favorable PGE2 to PGD2 ratio.